testingisdocumenting/znai/znai-docs/documentation/snippets/java.md

 # Signature Only

-Specifying a method name to extract only its body.
+You can also specify a method name and extract only its signature.

     :include-java: HelloWorld.java {entry: "sampleMethod", signatureOnly: true}